We Have Three Office Locations.

 Initial consultations are scheduled following a brief conversation by phone.
 A credit card is used to reserve your time.
-Evaluations are 60 or 90 minutes in length and consist of an extensive medical and psychiatric history.
-Family involvement is preferred for 90-minute evaluations.
+Evaluations are 60 or 90-Minutes in length (for adult patients) and consist of an extensive medical and psychiatric history.
 Laboratory studies and a brief neurological examination may be part of your workup.
 With permission, your provider may request collateral information from medical providers, family or significant others, to aid in case formulation and diagnosis.
 The initial evaluation is considered a consultation, as it is an opportunity for both the patient and provider to decide whether they are a good fit for ongoing care (individuals are responsible for the consultation fee regardless).
-Should you and your provider agree to work together after this consultation, follow-up appointments are either 20-minute “Medication Checks” or 50-minute “Therapy Sessions” (which may also include prescription medication management).
-You and your provider will collaborate to develop a treatment plan that fits your individual needs, which may include therapy, medication management or both.
-If you have a therapist that you would like to continue working with, our providers will be happy to collaborate with that individual, provided that they can have open communication.
+Should both agree to work together after this consultation, follow-up appointments are either “Medication Checks” (20-minutes in length) or 45-minute therapy appointments.
+We will collaborate to develop a treatment plan that fits your individual needs, which may include therapy, medication management or both.
+If you have a therapist that you would like to continue working with, we will be happy to collaborate with that individual, provided that we can have open communication.
 At a minimum, on-going patients are seen every three months.

 Payment of Fees

-All charges are due the day of service and payable by cash, check or credit card (Visa, MasterCard or Discover).
+All fees are due at the time of service and payable by cash, check or credit card (Visa, MasterCard or Discover).
 Your credit card statement will read “Doctor’s Appointment.”
 Checks should be made payable to “Philadelphia Health Services.”
 Accounts that are delinquent may be sent to collections.
-All patients are required to keep an active credit card on file (used for missed appointments, late cancellations, administrative work, letters & family conferences).
-Visits must be cancelled within 48 business hours (Monday- Friday 9AM-5PM), otherwise you will be charged for the time that was reserved for you.
+All patients are required to keep an active credit card on file (used for missed appointments, phone appointments, late cancellations, administrative work, letters & family conferences).
 If a patient misses two appointments they will be required to prepay via credit card when scheduling.
 There are no changes to these policies, when someone other than the patient is paying for visits.
 Additionally, paying for visits does not change confidentiality; a patient’s progress, medical record and any privileged information can still only be given with direct consent from the patient.

-Our providers are “out-of-network” with all medical insurance companies.
+Philadelphia Health Services providers are out-of-network for all medical insurance companies.
 If you have out-of-network mental health benefits, we will be happy to assist you by supplying bills, diagnosis and other information that is requested by your carrier for reimbursement.
 Patients are responsible for submitting their own claims if they choose to do so.
-We cannot guarantee reimbursement.
-Our providers do not accept Medicare.
+Reimbursement is not guaranteed.
+Philadelphia Health Services and its employees do not accept Medicare.
 Therefore, individuals with Medicare must sign an agreement that states that they will not submit claims to Medicare.

 Our providers do not release patient evaluations, progress notes or therapy notes.
 A summary of care will be provided to patients and/or third parties when medical records are requested.
 The above administrative rates apply to such requests and the card on file will be used for this service.